Medical Nutrition Education Program Mission

 As part of an academic medical center affiliated with a premier regional medical center, the SAHP Medical Nutrition Education Program provides programs designed to advance the practice of medical nutrition therapy.
 Students benefit from an environment that emphasizes teaching, patient care and research.

-The mission of the UNMC Dietetic Internship Program curriculum is to prepare quality entry-level nutrition practitioners within a premier educational environment, instilling the value of excellence in patient care, evidence based professional service, and contribution to health sciences through scholarly activity.
+The mission of the UNMC Dietetic Internship Program is to prepare highly skilled registered dietitians within a premier educational environment and instill the values of excellence in patient care and lifelong learning.

-Click here to view outcome measures for each of the program goals.
+Click here to view objectives/outcome measures for each of the program goals.

 Master of Science Degree